ubccr/xdmod-supremm/docs/supremm-bootstrap.md

 The following data should be present:

 1. XDMoD should have accounting data in the Jobs realm
-1. PCP archives that contain metrics collected from compute nodes that ran jobs that are present in XDMoD OR
+1. PCP archives that contain metrics collected from compute nodes that ran jobs present in XDMoD

+    **OR**

-   A Prometheus server that scrapes metrics from the compute nodes that ran jobs present in XDMoD
+   A Prometheus server that scrapes metrics from compute nodes that ran jobs present in XDMoD

 ## Manual run